|Boundary dimensions: ISO 15:2011|

-Values are valid for unmounted bearings under zero measuring load, and with no axial displacement between the inner and outer rings.
+Values are valid for unmounted bearings under zero measuring load.

-For misalignment greater than 0,5°, contact the SKF application engineering service.
+For additional information, contact the SKF application engineering service.

 ||Bearings having no flange on either the inner or outer ring, or only one integral flange on the inner or outer ring can accommodate axial displacement of the shaft relative to the housing within certain limits (→ product table).
 During operation, axial displacement occurs within the bearing and not between the bearing and shaft or housing bore.
 As a result, there is virtually no increase in friction.